About Me

 I do private tutoring for both statistics and mathematics.
 Please feel free to reach out to me by email if you would like tutoring for courses in the Harvard Statistics department, or anything else more general.
 Also check out my Instagram page, Razi ba Riazi, for cool mathematics videos, PhD advice, and more.

-Theorem of the Month, February 2025
+Theorem of the Week, March 31-April 4 2025

-Song of the Month, February 2025
+Song of the Week, March 31-April 4 2025

 Publications

 Esmaili Mallory, M.*, Huang, K. H.*, & Austern, M. (2025).
-“Universality of High-Dimensional Logistic Regression and a Novel CGMT under Block Dependence with Applications to Data Augmentation.”
-Preprint.
+“Universality of High-Dimensional Logistic Regression and a Novel CGMT under Block Dependence with Applications to Data Augmentation.” arXiv preprint. arXiv:2502.15752.
 (Submitted).

 Yu, A., Becquey, C., Halikias, D., Esmaili Mallory, M., & Townsend, A. (2021).
 “Arbitrary-Depth Universal Approximation Theorems for Operator Neural Networks.” arXiv preprint. arXiv:2109.11354.